bionanotechie/Genome-Assembly-Bacterial/README.md

   |---  warnings.log

 ```

+In this folder, the main output file is the scaffolds.fasta file which contains the main assembly data.

 ***If desired, a list of kmers can be specified with the -k flag which will override automatic kmer selection.
 <a name="ma"></a>
 ### **Assembly with MaSuRCA:**